Yoruba culture: Naming customs

 The Yoruba people believe that people live out the meanings of their names.
 As such, Yoruba people put considerable effort into naming a baby.
-Their philosophy of naming is conveyed in a common adage, ile ni a n wo, ki a to so omo l'oruko ("one pays attention to the family before naming a child"): one must consider the tradition and history of a child's relatives when choosing a name.
+Their philosophy of naming is conveyed in a common adage, ilé ni a n wo, ki a to so omo l'oruko ("one pays attention to the family before naming a child"): one must consider the tradition and history of a child's relatives when choosing a name.

 Some families have long-standing traditions for naming their children.
 Such customs are often derived from their profession or religion.
 For example, a family of hunters could name their baby Ogunbunmi (Ogun favors me with this) to show their respect to the divinity who gives them metal tools for hunting.
 Meanwhile, a family that venerates Ifá may name their child Falola (Ifa has honor).

 Naming

 Since it is generally believed that names are like spirits which would like to live out their meanings, parents do a thorough search before giving names to their babies.
 Naming ceremonies are performed with the same meticulous care, generally by the oldest family member.
 Symbolic of the hopes, expectations and prayers of the parents for the new baby, honey, kola, bitter kola, atare (alligator pepper), water, palm oil, sugar, sugar cane, salt, and liquor each have a place and a special meaning in the world-view of the Yoruba.
 For instance, honey represents sweetness, and the prayer of the parents is that their baby's life will be as sweet as honey.

 After the ritual, the child is named and members of the extended family have the honour of also giving a name to the child.
 The gift of a name comes with gifts of money and clothing.
 In many cases, the relative will subsequently call the child by the name they give to him or her, so a new baby may thereafter have more than a dozen names.